This post may contain affiliate links. Please check out my disclaimer for more info.

 If you want to reduce your grocery budget, you need a plan!
 My wife and I just recently moved to planning our dinners.
 We make extra and turn it into lunch the following day.
 It takes us about 20 minutes every two weeks.

 I estimate that we’re saving $100-$200 per month just by doing this alone.
 When you plan ahead you can buy things on sale.
 It’s also caused us to snack less because we always know what’s coming up for dinner.
+You can even take this a step further and start doing meal prep for the whole month.
+It will save you time as well as money as you’re more likely to actually measure what’s going in to each meal.

 Bring a list